-The group considers that the proposed two bridges to West End, which currently to include buses, as well as cycle and pedestrian access, will potentially adversely impact the Kurilpa Peninsula community.
+The group considers that the proposed two bridges to West End, which are currently to include buses, as well as cycle and pedestrian access, will potentially adversely impact the Kurilpa Peninsula community.

 The group has asked the Lord Mayor for information on Council’s long-term transport strategy for the Kurilpa Peninsula.

 “The predicted population for the peninsula is 2.5 times the current population and a comprehensive transport plan is required to manage this population explosion.
 Council is yet to deliver that plan.
 Two bridges is not a strategy”, Kurilpa Futures spokesperson Helen Abrahams said.

 Kurilpa Futures was instrumental in achieving an election commitment from Deputy Premier Jackie Trad MP for the State Government to undertake a South Brisbane Transport and Mobility Study, and its members are actively involved in the consultation committee for that study.